Page Contents

 The Isle of Wight’s round the island cycle is in May each year.
 Local club Wayfarers CTC organise it and you can either do a 100km ride (with approximately 1,500 meters of climbing) clockwise around the island or a 55 km loop clockwise in the east of the island.
 It is free to enter (though you are encouraged to donate at the checkpoints).
 Book your place early.

 Until 2015, the Isle of Wight Cycling Festival happened each September with a wide range of cycle-related events including plenty of additional routes suitable for a wide range of ages and abilities.
-Sadly funding cuts ended it, but it’s great to see the Tour of Britain making an appearance on the Isle of Wight in 2022.
+Sadly funding cuts ended it, but the Tour of Britain created a route for a potential stage which can be viewed and followed on the Visit Isle of Wight website.

 And finally…